BryanC21/Cloud_Project2/ReadME.md

     "name": "Restaurant Name",
     "description": "Restaurant Description Ex: A restaurant that serves italian food", "logo": "Link to image for logo",
-    "owner_id": INT "User ID of owner account.
-Can use 1 for the default user"", }
+  }
   ```
   Response: